dyGiLa/dygila.github.io/benchmark.md

 feature_image: "/pic/title-pic-c.png"
 excerpt: "benchmark on supercomputer"
 ---
+Along the course of development of dyGiLa, multiple stages of benchmark on computing clusters will be conducted.
+This page dedicates to track the benchmarks of dyGiLa on different hardwares and their scaling capabilities.
+Based on what kind and how many computing resources on hand, the statistics of benchmark data may change according how many resources can be put on benchmark runs.

+#### Strong Scaling Benchmark on LUMI

 <img src="{{ site.github.url }}/pic/bench1-lumiG-logy.png" alt="Home" width="100%">

 dyGiLa is developed upon few frameworks.
 There is framework providing mathematical objects, discretized spital grid and time points for lattice field theory support.